pretoms/dpp_docs_template/README.md

-# just-the-docs-template
+# DPP documentation template

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This is a template for the *Design for Physical Prototyping* project documentation.

-- uses the [Just the Docs] theme;
+It is a modified version of the *bare-minimum* [Jekyll] template [Just the Docs].
-- can be built and published on [GitHub Pages];
+It can be built and published on [GitHub Pages].
-- can be built and previewed locally, and published on other platforms.

-More specifically, the created site:

-- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem;
-- uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages.

-To get started with creating a site, just click "[use this template]"!
+To get started with creating a site, clone this repository by clicking "[use this template]"!

 After completing the creation of your new site on GitHub, update it as needed: